Wanderlust I Electrogalvanized steel, sealskin boot; 2015 35 x 32 x 18 cm

 Elsewhere

-Solo exhibition, Galleria Ama, Helsinki November 27 – December 20, 2015
+Solo exhibition, Galleria Ama, Helsinki, November 27 – December 20, 2015

 “The relationship between natural phenomena and technologies is an ongoing subject of exploration for me.
 I am inspired by the roughlandscapes of the North as well as by the signs of human activity in the environment.
 Thus, my work tell more about people than nature: about the commodification of nature, the quest for raw materials and the symbolical and allegorical aspects of natural phenomena.
 I explore topics which deal with history, world politics, ecology, tourism and aesthetics”, Kaisu Koivisto describes her artistic practice.